 This article will briefly touch on the above-mentioned points.
 Keep reading to discover how you can increase your e-commerce sales through Amazon Advertising.
 Be sure to visit this page and contact experienced account managers to figure out the perfect Amazon PPC strategy for your business.

 First off, PPC stands for Pay-Per-Click.
 Hence, Amazon PPC is an advertising strategy done through Amazon’s own ad platform called Amazon Advertising.
 Sellers, such as yourself, will pay Amazon ONLY when a customer clicks on your ad.
 So, regardless of users seeing the ad without clicking on it, you won’t get charged.
 These ads show up on Amazon’s online platform.
 This proven advertising method brings your ads in front of potential customers, increasing your chances for them to purchase your product.
 Try to learn the many terms associated with Amazon Advertising to get yourself familiar with the process.

-Amazon provides vendors three ad format options to choose from:
+Amazon provides vendors with three ad format options to choose from:

 A vendor/seller can select from these three options that best suit their needs.

 While the cost of the ad depends on many factors, sellers can expect to pay between 2 cents to $3 per ad click, as mentioned in this section of Amazon’s site.
 The cost factor depends on the type of product, competition for your choice of keyword, product category, and so on.